phil65/githarbor/README.md

 )
 ```

-!!! tip "Authentication"
+> [!TIP]
-    Always use personal access tokens (PATs) for authentication.
+> Always use personal access tokens (PATs) for authentication.
 Never hardcode tokens in your source code.

 ## Working with Repositories